Julesssss/BirthdayReminder/README.md

 Update 2.3:

 - Added year input field.
-Now displays persons age in list.
+User can now display persons age in list if they know the year of birth.
 - Undo option added when deleting birthdays